Mohith373/demo_practise/readme.md

 we can create different branches as you want but mainly focus on main branch only

 this git usage is different for cloned repos because git commands are used to be differently inside any cloned repos

+git config --global core.autocrlf true this is the main important command to be used when it shows error while staging all the project filees